 Boil Advisory Issued for City of Dayton

-DAYTON – A boil advisory is being issued for the city of Dayton while maintenance work is being done on its water tower.
+DAYTON – A boil advisory has been issued for the city of Dayton in Webster County following a water main break Tuesday evening.

-Due to the potential for bacterial contamination, it is being recommended that the water be boiled before using for drinking or cooking or that an alternative source such as bottled water be used.
-Two sets of samples will need to be taken to determine the water is safe and the advisory can be lifted.
+Due to the potential for bacterial contamination, it is being recommended that the water be boiled before using for drinking or cooking or that an alternative source such as bottled water be used until further notice.

-It is recommended not to drink the water without boiling it first.
-Bring all water to a boil, let it boil for one minute, and let it cool before using, or use bottled water.
+Residents of Dayton are advised to bring all water to a boil, let it boil for one minute, and let it cool before using, or use bottled water.
 Boiled or bottled water should be used for drinking, making ice, brushing teeth, and food preparation until further notice.
 Boiling kills bacteria and other organisms in the water.
 The water may be used for bathing and other similar purposes.

 General guidelines on ways to lessen the risk of infection by microbes are available from the EPA Safe Drinking Water Hotline at 1(800) 426-4791.